-name is Doreen Warren, and I'm from Sandy Bay.
+1 name is Doreen Warren, and I'm from Sandy Bay.
 Pernell calls me auntie.
-I was in Sandy Bay when they were doing this walk, and Margaret kept phoning me and telling me -actually keeping me posted where they were and how cold it was, things like that.
-It was quite the journey for them.

-And, today, I praise them for having gone on that journey and they're here now.
-I really praise Pernell and Dionne and Pernell being Monica's brother.
-He's gone from that point to now, and that is so important because the man he is now wasn't the man when he started that walk.

-Pernell has grown so much since the loss of 11 his sister and I'm proud of him.
+I was in Sandy Bay when they were doing 2 this walk, and Margaret kept phoning me and telling me --3 actually keeping me posted where they were and how cold it 4 was, things like that.
+It was guite the journey for them.
+5 6 And, today, I praise them for having gone on that journey and they're here now.
+I really praise Pernell 7 and Dionne and Pernell being Monica's brother.
+He's gone 8 9 from that point to now, and that is so important because the man he is now wasn't the man when he started that walk.
+10 Pernell has grown so much since the loss of 11 his sister and I'm proud of him.
 And that man he is today, 12 I pray that he can be an influence to young men like 13 himself, as well as Dionne, young women like herself.
 14 Our 15 young people suffer, and they suffer so much in any way like Monica did.
 Monica had her spot in life and it was 16 taken.
 A thief came along and took her life, and in my 17 understanding, God is not a thief.
-18 to be like that?
-Us people, you know, that are wealthy with good hearts, wealthy with kindness, wealthy with caring, those are the kind of people that need to reach out to young men and women that are suffering.

-I believe that, you know, Monica is in a good place today.
+18 I believe that, you know, Monica is in a 19 good place today.
 She's safe.
-She's certainly not in the sex trade that is labelled at her passing.
-And any young woman that walks today, that's what she labelled as, sex trade.
-And a lot of them are Aboriginal, young girls and women.
-I pray for them too, that they come around and it doesn't have to be like that.
+She's certainly not in the 20 sex trade that is labelled at her passing.
+And any young 21 woman that walks today, that's what she labelled as, sex 22 to be like that?
+Us people, you know, that are wealthy 1 with good hearts, wealthy with kindness, wealthy with 2 3 caring, those are the kind of people that need to reach out to young men and women that are suffering.
+4 I was a very young girl when my mother left 5 6 I was 13 years old.
+My dad was alive.
+But when me.
+7 you're that young and you have to walk, you know, life, it's really hard.
+I was 18 years old when I got married to 8 9 Margaret's brother.
+We've been married for 43 years.
+And you know, if I hadn't of found that family, that place, 10 maybe I would not be here today.
+11

+23 trade.
+And a lot of them are Aboriginal, young girls and 24 women.
+I pray for them too, that they come around and it 25 doesn't have to be like that.
 And how come it doesn't have